African American cinema: Talkies and musicals (1920s–1940s)

 Early filmmakers sometimes served in multiple roles as actor, director and producer.
 Spencer Williams, who later starred in Amos 'n' Andy, wrote and directed films.
 His Amegro Films produced the 1941 film The Blood of Jesus.
-Novelist-turned-filmmaker Oscar Micheaux who worked in silent film, and later became a prominent director and producer in talkies.
+Novelist-turned-filmmaker Oscar Micheaux worked first in silent film, and later became a prominent director and producer in talkies.
 William D. Alexander, known for his government-sponsored newsreels aimed at African American audiences early in his career, also became an influential African-American filmmaker.

 Poster advertising The Blood of Jesus, directed by Spencer Williams Jr., which Time magazine called one of the 25 most important race films, and was later added to the U.S. National Film Registry.

 Major distributors included Toddy Pictures Corporation, which acquired and re-released earlier films under new titles and advertising campaigns and, briefly, Million Dollar Productions, which featured a partnership with African American star Ralph Cooper.

 Musical films captured various African-American acts and performers on film.
 Known as soundies, they were a precursor to music videos, which were often cut from them and then released between the years 1940 and 1946.
 They featured an enormous range of musical styles and "cheesecake" performances, as well as musicians both white and Black, including singer, dancer and actress Dorothy Dandridge, who would later become the first Black Oscar nominee for Best Actress.
-Comic actor Stepin Fetchit who was the first Black actor to earn a million dollars, and is controversial for his demeaning portrayal of Black subservience, also appeared in them.
+Comic actor Stepin Fetchit, who was the first Black actor to earn a million dollars, and is controversial for his demeaning portrayal of Black subservience, also appeared in them.
 Jazz trumpeter Louis Armstrong, who went on to make 20 feature films between the 1930s and 1960s, made soundies too.

 Other Black actors famous for their song-and-dance chops include tap dancer, singer and actor Bill "Bojangles" Robinson, who also performed in Shirley Temple films.
 Singer, dancer and actor Lena Horne, often recognized for her rendition of Stormy Weather in the 1943 musical of the same name, was also the first Black actress signed to a studio contract.
-Among the most prominent early actress was Oscar winner Hattie McDaniel who won Best Supporting Actress for her role in the 1939 film Gone with the Wind.
+Among the most prominent early actresses was Oscar winner Hattie McDaniel, who won Best Supporting Actress for her role in the 1939 film Gone with the Wind.